Don-Irwin/data_streaming_pipeline/README_org.md

 ## Limitations

 This will not work on an ARM / M1 / M2 box as the images are for the X86 architecture.

-## Cautions

-The first time this project is run, depending on your internet connection, it could take some time to download the initial docker images required by the system.

 ## Pre-Requeisites